 The SandMath implementation LERCH is for the Lerch Transcendent function.
-It is a short MCODE routine originally written by Jean-Marc Baillard, which calculates the series terms and adds them until they don't have a contribution to the final result.
+It is a short MCODE routine originally written as a FOCAL routine by Jean-Marc Baillard, which calculates the series terms and adds them until they don't have a contribution to the final result.
 It is a slow converging series, and therefore the execution time can be rather long (at normal CPU speeds).